athershareef/AsynchGHS/README.md

-# FloodMaxAsync
+# AsynchGHS
-Flood Max Algorithm for Asynchronous networks
+AsynchGHS Algorithm for Minimum spanning tree for Asynchronous networks